mizaimao/MooseReader/README.md

 **A blazingly fast, ultra-lightweight terminal EPUB reader written in Rust.**

-MooseReader is a zero-distraction, keyboard-driven EPUB reader designed for the terminal.
-Built entirely from scratch on top of `crossterm`, it bypasses heavy TUI frameworks and web-rendering engines to deliver a fast reading experience with low memory profile.
+MooseReader is a zero-distraction, keyboard-controlled EPUB reader designed for the terminal.
+Built without heavy TUI frameworks or web-rendering engines to deliver a fast reading experience with low memory profile.

 ![MooseReader Screenshot](assets/moosereader_sc.png)